Finsbury Park attack: Man charged with murder

 One man died and others were injured when a man plowed his van into a crowd of worshipers leaving Ramadan prayers in the early hours of Monday morning.

+The driver was wrestled to the ground by members of the public and arrested at the scene, officials said.

-The victim was named as 51-year-old Makram Ali, originally from Bangladesh.
+The victim was named as 51-year-old Makram Ali, who lived in London's Haringey area.
+He had moved from Bangladesh at the age of 10.